Leg Injury Car Accident Settlements

 - Strains and sprains: The ankle and knee are very susceptible to a strain or sprain.
 These occur when they are twisted or otherwise manipulated unnaturally in a motor vehicle accident.
 Soft tissue injuries can affect ligaments, cartilage, muscles and tendons that connect the bones in the leg, ankle, knee and foot.

 - ACL or MCL tear: The anterior cruciate ligament and medial collateral ligament are vital to the integrity of the knee and can be torn in a car accident.
 If a ligament tears in the crash, you may hear a popping and followed by pain and swelling.
 The knee will not be able to bear much weight and will be unstable from side to side.
+These tears often require surgery and take months to heal.

 - Dashboard knee: The knee is close to your dashboard.
 It is common for the knee to hit the dashboard in major accidents.
+This can cause your shin bone to push upwards and tear the PCL or posterior cruciate ligament.

 Potential Compensation for Leg, Knee and Ankle Injuries

 Serious injuries to your leg, knee or ankle in a car accident may make it very difficult or impossible to walk or to put any weight on your legs.
-In less severe accidents, you may need to not put weight on the leg for weeks.
+In less severe accidents, you may need to avoid putting weight on the leg for weeks.
 Serious car accident injuries could necessitate the use of a cast, surgery, prescription drugs, physical therapy and steroid injections to reduce pain and swelling.

 These treatments for such severe lower body injuries are expensive.
 This is especially the case for leg, knee and ankle injuries that are permanent.
 Such severe injuries will not allow you to fully recover your health and income earning ability you had before the accident.
 If the accident was the fault of another person, he or she should have to help you deal with medical costs.
-Also, you should not have to deal with financial losses and pain and suffering without appropriate compensation.

 The person or persons who caused your leg, knee or ankle injuries can be held responsible in civil liability court for the cost of your injuries.
 This simply means the person could have to compensate you in some or these ways: